-Wat Plai Laem is a Buddhist temple compound on Samui's north-east coast of Samui, featuring a striking white 18-arm image of Guanyin, the Goddess of Mercy and Compassion.
+Wat Plai Laem is a Buddhist temple compound on Samui's north-east coast, which features a striking white 18-armed image of Guanyin, the Goddess of Mercy and Compassion.
 Close to the Big Buddha temple, Wat Plai Laem offers visitors a view into Chinese-Thai beliefs as well as some elaborate Buddhist-themed art and architecture.

-Wat Plai Laem is a living and active temple, where devotees come daily to pay homage to Guanyin and the Buddha, who is also depicted in a number of statues and murals around the temple.
-This is a relatively new temple but the art techniques used in its creation are centuries-old and based on ancient beliefs.
+Wat Plai Laem is a living and active temple.
+It's where devotees come daily to pay homage to Guanyin and the Buddha, who is also depicted in a number of statues and murals around the temple.
+The art techniques used in its creation are centuries old and based on ancient beliefs.
 Adding to its feel of tranquillity, the temple is surrounded by a lake, which is teeming with fish.
 Visitors who make a donation to the temple are given a bag of food to feed the fish.

-At Wat Plai Laem the giant Guanyin statue, a towering white structure set in the centre of the temple grounds, forms an imposing and serene presence.
-The worship of Guanyin dates back to ancient China, but her influence has spread across East and Southeast Asia in the generations since.
-A showcase of Koh Samui's strong Chinese heritage, the temple's intricate designs were created by one of Thailand's foremost artists, Jarit Phumdonming.
-The Goddess is flanked by two long halls that feature colourful murals and frescoes depicting Buddhist mythological stories.
+The giant Guanyin statue is a towering white structure in the centre of the temple grounds.
+It forms an imposing and serene presence.
+It's a showcase of Koh Samui's strong Chinese heritage and the temple's intricate designs were created by one of Thailand's foremost artists, Jarit Phumdonming.
+The Goddess is flanked by 2 long halls that feature colourful murals and frescoes depicting Buddhist mythological stories.

 Other standout features at Wat Plai Laem include a large white laughing Buddha statue, beautifully carved teak entry doors, and an elaborate ubosot (ceremonial hall) set on an island in the lake.